yongzx/yongzx/content/post/post-gsoc20-1/index.md

 The baseline model uses a simple multinomial log-linear classifier for frame prediction for a particular frame-evoking lexical unit.
 The input representation for the lexical unit is a combination of parts-of-speech labels, dependency labels, lemmatized sequences of words, its WordNet relations with other frame-evoking lexical units in the sentence, its mBERT embedding, and its minimum and mean distances from the embeddings of the set of words obtained after the FrameNet Filter (see [Figure 4](#figure-lexical-units-identification-with-the-baseline-model])).

 Given the input representation, the classifier chooses the best frame from all the frames in Berkeley FrameNet.
-We train the classifier using all the data published by Johannsen et al. (2015).[^3]
+We trained the classifier using all the data published by Johannsen et al. (2015).[^3]

 ### 10. Proposed Modification